 A decade earlier, she had met best-selling author, Jim Collins.
 While she had been in major leadership roles before this interaction, their meeting had a profound effect on her.
-With his five-year study published in Good to Great, Collins provided evidence that servant leadership was the defining factor of great companies.
+With his five-year study published in Good to Great, Collins provided evidence that servant leadership was the key to driving superior results in business.
 Being a servant leader means providing value to others, setting self-serving strategies, objectives, and actions aside, and building leaders at every level in the organization.

 When she was named Popeyes’ CEO, she decided she would develop an environment where people could thrive.
 As she learned more about servant leadership, Bachelder realized leading in this manner was her best option for success.
 After all, she was only interested in creating, what she calls, “superior results.”

 In a blog on her website, she says that after a lot of research, she came to the “well-founded conclusion that serving the people and the enterprise is by far the best path to superior financial performance.”
 Nevertheless, she wasn’t sure this strategy would actually work for Popeyes.
 With each passing day, the company’s future looked drastically bleaker.
 In short, she was taking a calculated risk with this experiment.